 I caught just the tail end of that question.
 If I understood it correctly, my hon.
 Friend was asking about the process and the decision making in the past.
 We have been dealing with this for two decades in this place; under the last Labour Government there were mortgage-style loans, where loans were sold to private investors, who could contact students directly and chase them for the money.
 That has now changed under this system.

-Will the Minister tell the House at what level is the Department currently assessing the resource accounting and budgeting charge?
+Will the Minister tell the House at what level the Department is currently assessing the resource accounting and budgeting charge?
 Will he share his consideration of the Office for National Statistics review of the treatment of unrepayable debt on the Government books?

-The RAB charge was at about 35%, but as a result of raising the repayment threshold from £21,000 to £25,000, which in essence makes the loan system more generous, the it now stands at 45%.
+The RAB charge was at about 35%, but as a result of raising the repayment threshold from £21,000 to £25,000, which in essence makes the loan system more generous, it now stands at 45%.
 The hon.
 Gentleman is right to ask about the ONS reclassification of the student loan book, but that is an exercise the ONS is going through and we have yet to hear what its recommendations are.
 When we find out what those recommendations are, both the Department and the post-18 review will look at them and take the appropriate action.

 It is very good of the Minister for Security and Economic Crime to drop in on us; he is just in time for the next urgent question and we are greatly obliged to him, but I note that the shadow Minister is not yet present, which is mildly disappointing.
 It was disappointing that the Minister left it as late as he did, but there is obviously not always very good communication between Whips Offices and ministerial offices.
 We should now proceed with the urgent question, because the hon.
 Member for Rhondda (Chris Bryant) is present, although if people wish to raise points of order, I might be tolerant of them.
 There appears to be no great appetite for points of order at this time—